micmejia/bible-dump/ASND/1 Kings/1 Kgs 4.md

-May 40,000[^b] kwadra si Solomon para sa kanyang mga kabayong pangkarwahe at may 12,000 siyang mangangabayo.[^c]
+May 40,000 kwadra si Solomon para sa kanyang mga kabayong pangkarwahe at may 12,000 siyang mangangabayo.